kstenerud/concise-encoding/cbe-specification.md

 ### Identifier

 Since an identifier is always part of another structure, it doesn't have its own type field.
-Identifiers begin with an 8-bit header containing a 7-bit length (max length is 127).
+Identifiers begin with an 8-bit header containing a 7-bit length (min length 1 character, max length 127 bytes).
 The high bit of the header field **MUST** be cleared to 0.
 The length header is followed by that many **bytes** of UTF-8 data.

 | Field        | Bits | Value             |
 | ------------ | ---- | ----------------- |